JavaTMP/JavaTMP/docs/pages/steps-to-add-new-javascript-plugin.md

 20. Update [Version Change Log](/pages/java-bootstrap-template-versions-change-log) page by adding information about your modification in next or current version release.
 21. Check if the new plugins should be exist in the other versions, then implement it there.
 22. Check if the new plugins need a dynamic backend components and can be run through AJAX and Java, then implement a dynamic behaviour for it in Java version too.

+## Steps to remove Javascript plugin
+1. Remove plugin reference from `package.json`.
+2. Remove plugin reference from `gulpfile.js` in `config` and `src` variables.
+3. Run `gulp` command.
+4. Remove Any use for the plugin in any front-end HTML and JSP pages.